apache/dubbo-website/blog/en-us/Translation_Group8.md

 Through the API, you don't need to configure the service in advance like XML.
 You can dynamically construct ReferenceConfig; the API is more common than XML.

-### The scence where parameters or return values are POJOs
+### The case where parameters or return values are POJOs

 For example, the method signature is `User get(Params params)`, where `User` has two attributes, id and name, and `Params` has one attribute, query.